AadithyanRaju/Xploit/README.md

 * It usually takes some time for the changes to be made on the live website.
 * Do not share the link to the website with anyone outside the cyber club space.

-Have fun modifying and adding in more tools and functions
+Have fun modifying and adding in more tools and functions.

 "You can have access to the code and the assets to the webpage in the master branch of the repo"